cmb-sy/real-time-seating-app-ML/README.md

-# Real-time Seating Prediction Application (ML Version)
+# Real-time Seating Prediction ML API

 This project provides real-time seating predictions using Supabase as a database and Vercel serverless functions for API delivery.